FDIC logo

 Action required.

-You can continue to send MT 103 and 202 messages to UMB until the SWIFT network discontinues the message types in November 2025.
-Once messages are discontinued in November 2025, you will need to convert to ISO 20022-equivalent messages.
-We encourage you to convert before the deadline.
+You can continue to send MT 101 messages to UMB until the SWIFT network discontinues that message type in November 2026.
+Once MT 101 messages are discontinued in November 2026, you will need to convert to ISO 20022-equivalent message (pain.001).
+We encourage you to test with UMB as soon as possible and convert before the deadline.

 Contact your Treasury Management or Institutional Custody representative to discuss the migration.